kevuschka/kevuschka/README.md

 ## 👨‍💻 About Me

-I'm a Front-End Developer passionate about building scalable web applications with clean and modern UIs.
+I'm a Software Developer passionate about building scalable web applications with clean and modern UIs.

 ### 💡 What I bring to the table: